FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**0.9.5:**
+- Added a `ParseContext` class that manages the (local and global) contexts
+- Applied the changes to all operators, expressions and functions
+- Improved the waterfall of global to local scope; one can have several independent branches
+- Added the ability to work purely in one context
+- Changed the derivation for each exception to a new class `YAMPException`
+- Included the Mandelbrot set as an example for fractals
+- Added a new abstract base class `SystemFunction` that makes use of the local context
+- Altered the overview of the help
+- Changed the `Tokens` class to only contain `Operator` and `Expression` instances
+- Changed the definition of the `IFunction` interface
+- Included a `ContainerFunction` class that can wrap any functions with the `FunctionDelegate` signature
+- Improved the performance of the parser by another 5%
+- Added more async methods, mainly due to the `ParseContext` specification
+- Added new `Interpolation` base class with `SplineInterpolation` implemention

 **0.9.1:**
 - Added the "who()" command to view the current workspace
 - Added a method called `LoadPlugin()` to the Parser - now it should be easily possible